truenas/middleware/docs/userguide/index.rst

 In this configuration example, a Windows 7 computer has two users: *user1* and *user2*.
 To configure FreeNAS® to provide shadow copy support:

 #.
-For the ZFS volume named */mnt/data*, create two ZFS datasets in Storage → Volumes → /mnt/data → Create ZFS Dataset.
-The first dataset is
+For the ZFS volume named */mnt/data*, create two ZFS datasets in :menuselection:`Storage --> Volumes --> /mnt/data --> Create ZFS Dataset`.
+The first
-    named */mnt/data/user1*
+    dataset is named */mnt/data/user1*
     and the second dataset is named */mnt/data/user2*.

 #.
 If you are not using Active Directory or LDAP, create two users, *user1* and
-    *user2* in Account → Users → Add User.
+    *user2* in :menuselection:`Account --> Users --> Add User`.
 Each user has the following attributes:

 * Username and Password: matches that user's username and password on the Windows system